 And so, making more of the event this time, visits were made on all three show days, as well as on the arrivals/practice day before, on Wed 20th.
 Also, with the show usually being quite relaxed with security etc, there was again no problem with staying on for night shots.
 A very nice plus here, that is very difficult to do at other shows.
 Then, returning for a second visit to the static on the Thursday morning (on show Day 1), we then moved to the West side to photograph the flying display.
 This has become a very popular spot, not just for the several thousand locals to watch the show, but also for the increasing numbers of photographers turning up now, for the ideal location with excellent afternoon light.
 With great shots possible here, return visits were then made on the second and third days of the show.
 Unfortunately, we now have a very long wait for the next event, as it has now been re-scheduled to be held on alternate years with the Dubai show, with 14-16th November 2018 now the next date on the calender.

-Many thanks to the Farnborough International PR team for their kind assistance with arranging the media access to the show.
+Report by Kevin Perry for J7 Aviation Media, with many thanks to the Farnborough International PR team for their kind assistance with arranging the media access to the show.